danjac/django-saas-starter/README.md

 You can add custom classes in the file *static/css/app.css* using the *@apply* directive.
 Compilation should be on-the-fly using PostCSS.
 See the Tailwind docs for more details.

-## Turbolinks/Stimulusjs
+## Hotwired

-Turbolinks and Stimulusjs have been integrated to provide sufficient frontend interactivity without the complexity and overhead of an SPA architecture.
+The Hotwired (Turbo/Stimulus) stack has been integrated to provide sufficient frontend interactivity without the complexity and overhead of an SPA architecture.
 A few simple controllers are included to get started with.
-A small middleware class is provided to handle redirects, as detailed in the Turbolinks documentation.
+A small middleware class is provided to handle redirects, as detailed in the documentation linked below.

 ## Deployment